About us

 Animal Control Service Requests

-Animal Control responded has a 99% response rate to priority one service requests within one hour compared to 98% in 2019.
+Animal Control has a 99% response rate to priority one service requests within one hour.

 Community Cat Ordinance – passed in April 2012